practical-scientific-computing/practical-scientific-computing.github.io/python/05-functions.md

-There are a few of things to note here.
+There are a few things to note here.
 First, Python knows how to do fractional exponentiation.
 Second, unlike C/C++, we do not need to tell Python what type of object the function is to return nor do we need to express the argument types.
 You can pass anything into `normalize` and as long as that object supports the operations done on it, the function will work.
-Python is what we call a **duck- typed** language, from the expression "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck".
+Python is what we call a **duck- typed** language, from the expression

+>
+> If it looks like a duck,
+> swims like a duck,
+> and quacks like a duck,
+> then it probably is a duck".
+>

 ## Duck Typing